jonnonz1/nz-statute-book/acts/public/2025/medicines-amendment-act-2025.md

 This Act is the Medicines Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 19 November 2025.

 ### 3 Principal Act
 This Act amends the Medicines Act 1981.